-The Representative of Canada recalled that, since 1986, reported catches had been in excess of agreed TACs.
-He would favour a figure of 14,000 t as recommended by the Scientific Council but invited Contracting Parties to cooperate in limiting the fishing effort and monitoring the enforcement and conservation measures in respect of this stock.
+The representative of Canada recalled that, since 1986, reported catches had been in excess of agreed TACs.
+He would favour a figure of 14 000 tons as recommended by the Scientific Council but invited Contracting Parties to cooperate in limiting the fishing effort and monitoring the enforcement and conservation measures in respect of this stock.

-A proposal for a 1993 TAC of 14,000 t was made by Canada.
+A proposal for a 1993 TAC of 14 000 tons was made by Canada.